barannmeisterr/PPE_and_Construction-Site_Detection_YOLOv9e/README.md

 • ACID supports proximity violation detection to prevent machinery-related accidents.
 By combining insights from both datasets, the system creates a comprehensive safety monitoring solution that addresses both human-based (PPE) and environment-based (machinery) risks in construction and industrial sites.
 1) SH17 Dataset
-•Dataset Name and Source: SH17, Source: https://www.kaggle.com/datasets/mugheesahmad/sh17-dataset-for-ppe-detection •Number of Samples and Features: 8099 samples of 17 different objects related to person and PPE items
+• Dataset Name and Source: SH17, Source: https://www.kaggle.com/datasets/mugheesahmad/sh17-dataset-for-ppe-detection
+• Number of Samples and Features: 8099 samples of 17 different objects related to person and PPE items
 • Number of Images:8099
 • Number of classes:17
-•Type of Data: Image
+• Type of Data: Image
-•Target Variable: Object Detection
+• Target Variable: Object Detection
 2) ACID Dataset
-•Dataset Name and Source: ACID, Source: https://universe.roboflow.com/test-blhxw/acid-dataset/dataset/1
+• Dataset Name and Source: ACID, Source: https://universe.roboflow.com/test-blhxw/acid-dataset/dataset/1
-•Number of Samples and Features: 8927 samples(only train and val images are used) of 10 different objects related to heavy operational machines in construction areas.
+• Number of Samples and Features: 8927 samples(only train and val images are used) of 10 different objects related to heavy operational machines in construction areas.
 • Number of Images:8927
 • Number of classes:10
-•Type of Data: Image
+• Type of Data: Image
-•Target Variable: Object Detection
+• Target Variable: Object Detection

 ## Data Processing